manheicatherine/Northcoder-course/README.md

 - [Linux/WSL](https://tutorials.ubuntu.com/tutorial/command-line-for-beginners)
   Follow the whole course up to the end.
 Udacity also has [more practice material](https://www.udacity.com/course/shell-workshop--ud206) on the command line.

-📖 Print out or bookmark this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) of common commands.
-The directory and file commands are most useful so try to practice with these and commit them to memory as soon as possible.
+📖 This [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) of common commands is very useful.
+Feel free to bookmark it but don't put any pressure on yourself to memorise them all!

 From now on, try to **always** use your terminal program (iTerm, Terminator or git bash) to navigate around your computer, make, move, copy or remove files and folders.